skdeshpande91/flexBART/examples/network_linked_regression.md

 $f(\boldsymbol{x}, v) \approx f(\boldsymbol{x},v').$ In the presence of such smoothness, it may be desirable to “partially pool” the observations across adjacent vertices.
-We now demonstrate how `flexBART::network_BART` can perform such partial pooling using the available adjacency information.
+We now demonstrate how `flexBART::flexBART` can perform such partial pooling using the available adjacency information.

 To this end, we will simulate data on a real network that encodes the spatial adjacency of a subset of the 2010 Census tracts in the city of Philadelphia.
-The file `network_linked_regression_data.RData` contains an **igraph** object containing this network, a nice layout matrix, for plotting, and the adjacency matrix for this network.
+The file `network_linked_regression_data.RData` contains an **igraph** object containing this network, a nice layout matrix for plotting, and the adjacency matrix for this network.
+The row and column names of this matrix correspond to the vertex labels of the network.

 ``` r
 library(igraph)